memospot/memospot/CONTRIBUTING.md

 - A modern computer, with at least 8 GB of RAM and a decent CPU.
 Rust compilation is very CPU-intensive.
 Also, `rust-analyzer` (language server) utilizes circa 2GB of RAM.
 - 20 GB of free disk space on the repository drive, for Rust artifacts.

-> [!WARNING]
+> [!IMPORTANT]
 > After installing a tool, make sure it is available in your system PATH environment variable.
 >
 > Open a new terminal window and try to run the tool from there.
-If it doesn't work, read the tool's installation instructions and setup's output thoroughly.
+If it doesn't work, read the tool's installation instructions thoroughly and setup it accordingly.

 ### OS-specific dependencies